-Argument Description table Name of an existing table to modify operation Action to perform on the table.
-Valid options are:ADD a new column or table constraint to a tableDROP an existing column or constraint from a table col_def Description of a new column to add Must include a column name and datatype Can also include default values, column constraints, and a specific collation order col Name of the column to add or drop; column name must be unique within the table datatype Datatype of the column; see "Datatypes" on page 2-6.
+Argument Description col Name of the column to add or drop; column name must be unique within the table datatype Datatype of the column; see "Datatypes" on page 2-6.
 ALTER [COLUMN] Modifies column names, datatypes, and positions.
-COMPUTED [BY] expr Specifies that the value of the column's data is calculated from expr at runtime and is therefore not allocated storage space in the database expr can be any arithmetic expression valid for the datatypes in the expression Any columns referenced in expr must exist before they can be used in expr expr cannot reference Blob columns expr must return a single value, and cannot return an array domain Name of an existing domain DEFAULT Specifies a default value for column data; this value is entered when no other entry is made; possible values are: literal: Inserts a specified string, numeric value, or date value NULL: Enters a NULL value; this is the default DEFAULT USER: Enters the user name of the current user; column must be of compatible text type to use the default Defaults set at column level override defaults set at the domain level CONSTRAINT constraint Name of a column or table constraint; the constraint name must be unique within the table constraint_def Specifies the kind of column constraint; valid options are UNIQUE, PRIMARY KEY, CHECK, and REFERENCES CHECK search_condition An attempt to enter a new value in the column fails if the value does not meet the search_condition
+Can also be used with ENCRYPT and DECRYPT options to encrypt and decrypt a column.
+For more information about encrypting databases and columns, see Chapter 13, "Encrypting Your Data" in the Data Definition Guide .
+COMPUTED [BY] expr Specifies that the value of the column's data is calculated from expr at runtime and is therefore not allocated storage space in the database • expr can be any arithmetic expression valid for the datatypes in the expression • Any columns referenced in expr must exist before they can be used in expr • expr cannot reference Blob columns • expr must return a single value, and cannot return an array domain Name of an existing domain DEFAULT Specifies a default value for column data; this value is entered when no other entry is made; possible values are: • literal : Inserts a specified string, numeric value, or date value NULL: Enters a NULL value; this is the default DEFAULT USER: Enters the user name of the current user; column must be of compatible text type to use the default Defaults set at column level override defaults set at the domain level CONSTRAINT constraint Name of a column or table constraint; the constraint name must be unique within the table constraint_def Specifies the kind of column constraint; valid options are UNIQUE, PRIMARY KEY, CHECK, and REFERENCES CHECK search_condition An attempt to enter a new value in the column fails if the value does not meet the search_condition REFERENCES Specifies that the column values are derived from column values in another table; if you do not specify column names, InterBase looks for a column with the same name as the referencing column in the referenced table